fawad2/Aws-Data-analytics/README.md

 Goal: Analyze the Data in QuickSight BI Service provided by AWS

-Note: My data is already is located on S3 bucket
+Note: My data is already located in S3 bucket(csv format)

 So let's Go!